notchris/notchris/README.md

 ### Hi there 👋

-- My name is Chris and I've been developing for the web since 2000.
-I enjoy contributing to open source
+- My name is Chris and I've been developing for the web and beyond since 2000.